KWF Summer Camp

 Please contact Dan Pascucci, KWF Education Coordinator.

-This year's summer camp pilot program would not be possible without the very generous support from ConocoPhillips, City of Soldotna, US Fish & Wildlife Service, Hilcorp Alaska, and Wells Fargo.
+This summer camp would not be possible without the very generous support from ConocoPhillips, City of Soldotna, US Fish & Wildlife Service, Hilcorp Alaska, and Wells Fargo.
 We are grateful for their committment to enriching the lives of they youth in this area and protecting the natural resources we all hold so dear.

 It is often said an investment in youth is an investment in the future.
 ConocoPhillips and US Fish and Wildlife Service have embraced this philosophy as well as the mission of KWF by their cornerstone support of KWF Summer Camp.
 It is through their generosity that KWF Summer Camp came to fruition this year.
 Their support helped launch this idea and has given us the opportunity to build a solid foundation for this camp.
 We are most appreciative of their continued support of KWF and our programs.